5 Steps to Create a Successful Career Development Plan (Template Included)

 But this is why your plan is crucial.
 Since you’re tuned into your progress—or lack thereof—you can see the good and the bad coming.
 This self-awareness will help you take the proper steps to elevate your performance level.
 And that will keep surprises away.

 Even without any extra help, you can come up with a successful career development plan in five easy steps.
-Let’s have a look into what they are and how to prepare for them accordingly.
+We’ve got those steps mapped out here, but before you start, check out the career development templates we’ve put together to make this even easier.

 Step 1: Where are you now?